canonical/snapd/docs/security.md

       - name: bar
         start: bin/bar

-and the app was uploaded to the `myorigin` namespace in the store, then the `APP_ID` for the `bar` service is `foo.myorigin_bar_0.1`.
+and the app was uploaded to the `myorigin` origin in the store, then the `APP_ID` for the `bar` service is `foo.myorigin_bar_0.1`.
 The `APP_ID` is used throughout the system including in the enforcement of security policy by the app launcher.